May 16

 Cons

-• Not suitable for all keyboards
+• Not ideal for every keyboard

 Best for Small to Medium Venues